 Killing a tree with vinegar

-If you don’t want to use toxic chemicals in killing your trees fast, another option is by using Vinegar.
+If you don’t want to use toxic chemicals to kill your trees fast, another option is to use Vinegar.
 Vinegar is a homemade alternative that is both organic and effective, although multiple applications are necessary to kill the roots.

 Select a warm, dry day and fill a spray bottle with undiluted white vinegar.
 Spray vinegar to thoroughly coat the leaves of shoots growing back from the tree roots and stump.
 This destroys the leafy top growth that is supplying the roots with food and eventually kills the remaining tree roots.